tgbnhy/torchtrajectory/README.md

 GridIndex gridIndex;
 ...
 ```
-After declaring, buildIndex() should be called to build the index.
+After declaring, buildIndex() should be called to build the vertexInvertedIndex.
-### Compress index
+### Compress vertexInvertedIndex
 After invoking buildIndex(), all indices will be stored in the disk in plain text.
-Because the index consists of a sequence of integers, it can be compressed by delta encoding and re-stored in binary form in the disk.
+Because the vertexInvertedIndex consists of a sequence of integers, it can be compressed by delta encoding and re-stored in binary form in the disk.
-This can be done by calling compress() for each index.
+This can be done by calling compress() for each vertexInvertedIndex.
 ### Queries
-After the index is built, it can be loaded in the plain text form or compressed binary form using the following code:
+After the vertexInvertedIndex is built, it can be loaded in the plain text form or compressed binary form using the following code:
 ```
 edgeIndex.load(); // or
 edgeIndex.loadCompressedForm();